Buzut/winston-log2gelf/README.md

 * `reconnect`: Number of tcp reconnect attempts (default 0, 0 for none, -1 for infinite)
 * `wait`: Milliseconds to wait between reconnect attempts (default 1000)
+* `keepAlive`: Milliseconds after the last data packet received and the first keep alive probe (default 5000, 0 uses system default, less than 0 disable keep alive)
+* `timeout`: Milliseconds after wich the socket times out if there was no activity over it

+### `http` and `https`

+* `keepAlive`: Milliseconds after the last data packet received and the first keep alive probe (default 5000, 0 uses system default, less than 0 disable HTTP keep alive)

 ### Overriding connection and request options